 Special cause concern following be special cause improvement can be observed during the period.
-The organisation has consistently failed this target, however
+The organisation has consistently failed this target, however performance is improving and is now just below the target between 90% and 94%.

 Finance noted that SPC was not an appropriate format to monitor this measure, but have provided an alternative chart showing in month and cumulative performance